-Carnival's largest market is North America, which represents 50% of sales.
-Other major markets include Europe (35%) and Australia and Asia (combined, 12%).
+Carnival's largest market is North America, which represents more than 50% of sales.
+Other major markets include Europe (33%) and Australia and Asia (combined, 14%).

 Carnival maintains its top position in the industry by leveraging its cruise lines to penetrate a number of different markets.
 Carnival Cruises, a leading brand in the US, and Princess both target families, retirees, and other upper middle class customers with competitively priced cruise packages.
 Its popular destinations include the Caribbean, the Mexican Riviera, and Alaska.
 P&O Cruises chases after a similar target customer in the UK with trips to the Mediterranean and Scandinavia.
 (P&O also operates out of Australia and New Zealand.)